nathangeffen/tbonline-old/README.rst

 Installation
 ------------

-Installation is manual at present and not properly tested.
+Installation is manual at present, not properly tested and non-trivial.

 #.
 Download the zip file from Github, or fork it.

 #.
 All 3rd-party Django dependencies, for example Haystack, Grappelli and
    Filebrowser, are included with it and are kept in the directory called *external*.
 So you should not have to download anything else to get the system running.
+Copy the contents of *external* to a folder on your Python path.
+Note if any of the third-party libraries are already in a folder in the path, make sure to either use a utility like *virtualenv* or fiddle with your paths to ensure the the ones supplied with the project are found first.
+   Otherwise you might find you've got different versions running and get strange errors.
+   Alternatively you can experiment with different versions of the 3rd-party dependencies.

 Once installed, check that it's working (or at least not totally broken) by running::